Skip to main content

 Larry confides his fears to his father, who quickly grows impatient with his son’s irrationality.
 “There’s no such thing as monsters, son!”
 Despite Larry’s attempts to wrangle his inner beast, including chaining himself to a chair, The Wolf Man overtakes Larry, and he prowls into the woods in pursuit of Gwen.
 Just as The Wolf Man is about to kill her, John strikes the creature with his cane, and Sir John Talbot watches the werewolf melt into the form of his son, dead at his feet.

 Siodmak was influenced by his time as a Jew living in Germany just as Naziism was on the rise.
 He was unnerved at the capacity good upstanding men had for transforming into something monstrous, which he saw as Hitler’s ideology began infecting his neighbors.
 The Jewish sign of the pentagram even marks the Wolf Man’s next victim.
 Moreover, the ostracizing Larry experiences within his own community after he is linked to the mysterious murders paralleled Siodmak’s experience watching his community turn against him with the rise of Naziism.
-It's not quite as simple as Wolf Man = Nazi, but Siodmak has been open about how his experience in 1930s Germany informed his vision of a monster living in the human mind.
-"I am the Wolf Man" Siodmak has said.
-"I was forced into a fate I didn't want: to be a Jew in Germany.”
+Siodmak has been open about how his experience in 1930s Germany informed his vision of a monster living in the human mind, saying, "I am the Wolf Man.
+I was forced into a fate I didn't want: to be a Jew in Germany.”

 The Wolf Man was a smashing success for the studio and spawned several follow-ups, including sequels wherein lead actor Lon Chaney Jr. donned the Wolf Man garb to prowl the woods again.
 But this was only the beginning of the Wolf Man’s cultural second life.
 We’ve seen him appear as player in dozens of films and Halloween TV specials.
 Werewolf episodes feature in TV shows ranging from Psych to Boy Meets World to Highway to Heaven.
 As of this writing, Ryan Gosling is suiting up to follow in the pawprints of Chaney to bring the monster back to the big screen.
+[EDIT: Okay, I guess I'll take Christopher Abbot instead.]

 This begs the question, why do we keep returning to the werewolf figure?
 What fears does this monster holds for us?

-Patterns in media depictions of the monster suggest it has something to do with the good old subconscious, the fear that the worst monsters are found within us.
+Patterns in media depictions of the monster portend it has something to do with the good old subconscious, the fear that the worst monsters are found within us.
 According to the Wolf Man, the thing we fear the most is that our unspoken cravings, our shameful vices, our human weaknesses, make us unfit to live in this world.

-“I do Believe that most Anything can happen to a Man in His Own Mind” The Wolf Man as Insanity
+“I do Believe that Most Anything can Happen to a Man in His Own Mind” The Wolf Man as Insanity

 Professor Barry Keith Grant of Brock University says of monsters in the horror genre, “Thematically, monster movies posit a conflict between values deemed as normal and those that threaten normality, as represented by the monster . . . the monster represents a challenge to all those normative value sets that structure ‘civilization,’ such as patriarchy, heterosexuality, and monogamy, and so must be defeated by the (typically male) hero in order for him to take his place in society.”
 To that list, I would add "empiricism."